 - Several chains offer oatmeal bowls for breakfast, a higher fiber choice than most breakfast sandwiches.
 Try to choose lower sugar versions if possible.

 - Finish a fast food meal with a fruit cup, fruit and yogurt parfait, apple slices, or a piece of fresh fruit.

 While the best way to get fiber in your diet is from foods naturally rich in fiber—fruit, vegetables, whole grains, beans, nuts—when that proves difficult, taking a fiber supplement can help make up the shortfall.
-Supplements can also be useful to top up your daily fiber intake while you transition to a high-fiber diet.
+Supplements can also be useful to top up your daily intake while you transition to a high-fiber diet.

 Fiber supplements come in a variety of forms, including powders you dissolve in water or add to food, chewable tablets, and wafers.
 However, there are some drawbacks to getting your fiber from supplements instead of fiber-rich foods:

 - Fiber supplements won’t provide the same vitamins, minerals, and other nutrients offered by high-fiber foods.

 - Supplements won’t fill you up or help you manage your weight.